chjj/ttystudio/README.md

 - `--no-palette, --rgba`
   - Use RGBA for APNGs instead of a global palette.

+- `--border [width,r,g,b,a]`
+  - Add a border around the animation using the specified parameters.

 - `play, --play`
   - Replay a frames file in the terminal.